-A completed phytosanitary certificate issued by the Philippines national plant protection organisation must accompany all papaya, commodity sub-class: fresh fruit/vegetables exported to New Zealand.
+A completed phytosanitary certificate issued by the Australia national plant protection organisation must accompany all watermelon, commodity sub-class: fresh fruit/vegetables exported to New Zealand.

-Before an export phytosanitary certificate is to be issued, the Philippines national plant protection organisation must be satisfied that the following activities required by the New Zealand Ministry of Agriculture and Forestry have been undertaken.
+Before an export phytosanitary certificate is to be issued, the Australia national plant protection organisation must be satisfied that the following activities required by MPI have been undertaken.

-The papaya have:
+The watermelon have:

-- been inspected in accordance with appropriate official procedures and found to be free of visually detectable regulated pests specified by the New Zealand Ministry of Agriculture and Forestry.
+been inspected in accordance with appropriate official procedures and found to be free of visually detectable regulated pests specified by MPI.